cassiebreviu/Use-ML-To-Classify-Yoga-Poses/README.md

    - Select "Quick Test" from the upper right corner
    - Browse to local files and select a image from the test folder
    - The predication will appear on the right side of the window

+### Get the Prediction Url
+* Select "Performace" from the top navigation in the Custom Vision portal
+* Select "Prediction Url"
+* Copy the Url to either use an image url or image file

 ### Consume the API in an App

 Once the model is trained and at a satisfactory accuracy its ready to be used in your App